My sexual appetite has been crazy lately. Is it so wrong to sleep with whomever I want? And what’s a healthy sex life anyway?

 Some people live alone and hate it, while others live as a couple and hate it too.
-But, pumpkin, the best attitude for dealing with any situation is, a) accept what you don’t have; b) enjoy what you do have; and, c) work hard for what you want.
-Oh, and, d) fantasize, fantasize, fantasize!
-(Let me show you how to work this out in my cartoon.)
+But, honey, the best attitude for dealing with any situation is, a) accept what you don’t have, b) enjoy what you do have and c) work hard for what you want.
+Oh and d) fantasize, fantasize, fantasize!
+Good luck… (and take a look at how I navigate the jungle of love when you check out my cartoon.)

-My ex and I moved into an apartment together, but broke up soon after.
-Now we have to live together for a while.
-But, we fight all the time.
-I need help in the communication department, especially with this one!
+My ex and I dated for a couple months and soon moved in together, but soon after that we broke up.
+Now we still live together and fight all the time.
+I need communication help ASAP!

 Trapped In Ex-Hell, Miami, FL

-I know adventure is the key to heaven’s gate and you’ll never get in by always doing the right thing, babe, but did you have to move in so quickly?
-Anyway, for now read:
+I know adventure is the key to heaven’s gate, and you’ll never get in there by always doing the right thing, but, baby, did you have to move in so quickly?
+Anyway, for now, read: